MUS2004 : Themes in Musical Modernism

 |Semester 2 Credit Value:||10|

-- To investigate the ideas of modernism and modernity in art/classical music from the late-nineteenth century up to the present day.
+- To investigate the ideas of modernism and modernity in art/classical music from the late-nineteenth century up to the middle of the 20th Century.

 - To put art/classical music of the period into its philosophical, political, and cultural contexts, including relations to music of the past, relations with popular music, the idea of modernity in music.